werkt/bazel-buildfarm-wiki/Home.md

 This documentation is intended as a comprehensive and ongoing description of its architecture, features, functionality, and operation, as well as a guide to a smoothly running install of the software.
 Familiarity with the Remote Execution API is expected, and references will be provided to it as needed.

-_This wiki is a work in progress, and parts of it may still be under construction._

 ## [[Quick Start]]
 ## [[Architecture]]
 ## [[General Features]]